The Classes listed below constitute our onlne courses.

 Atmospheric processes and elements.
 General and local circulation, heat exchange and atmospheric moisture.
 Prerequisites: None.

-PLEASE NOTE: GPH212 topics include real-time weather maps via Internet links; storms and monsoons; ozone depletion; greenhouse effect; El Nino; etc. GPH212 fulfills ASU's natural science requirement [SQ] ONLY when taken with GPH214.
+PLEASE NOTE: GPH212 topics include real-time weather maps via Internet links; storms and monsoons; ozone depletion; greenhouse effect; El Nino; etc. GPH212 fulfills ASU's natural science requirement [SG,SQ] ONLY when taken with GPH214.

 Study of atmospheric phenomena over periods of time measured in months, years or longer.
 Includes average weather conditions, infrequent and unusual types of weather, and the influence of weather on the cultural and human landscape.
 Prerequisites: None.

-PLEASE NOTE: GPH213 fulfills ASU's natural science, general requirement [SG] only when taken with the GPH215 lab.
-GPH 213 also fulfills ASU's Science and Society requirement.
+PLEASE NOTE: GPH213 fulfills the natural science requirement [SG] ONLY when taken with GPH 215.

 Basic meteorological and climatological measurements.
 Prerequisites: None.
-Prerequisites: None.
 Corequisites: GPH212.

 PLEASE NOTE: GPH214 topics include real-time weather maps via Internet links; storms and monsoons; ozone depletion; greenhouse effect; El Nino; etc. GPH214 fulfills ASU's natural science requirement [SQ] ONLY when taken with GPH212.